How to manage credit

 High credit limits make it easy to overextend yourself.
 Keep your credit card and overdraft limit within reason, and only use high credit limits for emergencies.

-You can always increase your limit if you really need to.
+You can always increase your credit limit at a later stage if you really need to.

 Be smart about credit

-You should never be paying for things you no longer have or use.
+You should never pay for things you no longer have or use.

 If you’re forced to buy clothes or food on credit, settle quickly.
 Rather use credit for assets or appliances with longer lifespans.